jlampel/voronoi_scatter/docs/05_changelog.md

 - Fixed issue with socket colors reverting to yellow
 - Moved operators to a sub-menu
 - Added error message if missing node groups
+- Added some node groups as assets for the asset browser

 ## v1.5
 - Fixed compatibility issue with ACES color management